-First, the policy contains explicit acknowledgement that the NSW Government has a statutory duty to address climate change.
+EDO welcomes the inclusion of an explicit acknowledgement that the NSW Government has a statutory duty to address climate change.

-The very first sentence of Foreword states: "The EPA has a legal duty to protect the community and environment from harm, including that caused by Climate Change" (Acting EPA Chair).
-In clarifying the role of the EPA, the draft policy clearly identifies:
+The very first sentence of Foreword states: "The EPA has a legal duty to protect the community and environment from harm, including that caused by Climate Change" (Acting EPA Chair, p5).
+In clarifying the role of the EPA, the Draft Policy clearly identifies:

-- EPA statutory objectives The policy states that the key elements of the statutory objectives ie, to protect, restore and enhance the quality of the environment in NSW, having regard to the need to maintain ecologically sustainable development; and to reduce the risk to human health and prevent the degradation of the environment "extend to protecting the environment and human health from climate change." (emphasis added) - EPA statutory duty The policy explicitly states: "Section 9 of the POEA Act imposes a statutory duty on the EPA to develop environmental quality objectives, guidelines and policies to ensure environmental protection.
+- EPA statutory objectives The Draft Policy states that the key elements of the statutory objectives ie, to protect, restore and enhance the quality of the environment in NSW, having regard to the need to maintain ecologically sustainable development; and to reduce the risk to human health and prevent the degradation of the environment "extend to protecting the environment and human health from climate change." (emphasis added) - EPA statutory duty The Draft Policy explicitly states: "Section 9 of the POEA Act imposes a statutory duty on the EPA to develop environmental quality objectives, guidelines and policies to ensure environmental protection.
 This includes protection of the environment from climate change.
 This policy addresses the duty under section 9 of the POEA Act." (p14) (emphasis added).

-The explicit purpose of the policy is to address the statutory objectives and the statutory duty.
+We strongly support the clear statement that the explicit purpose of the policy is to address the statutory objectives and the statutory duty.

 It is important to recognise that the proposed policy is a significant step and reflects an important cultural shift in confirming and discharging the duty to act on climate change.
 When the Bushfire Survivors commenced the case against the EPA there was some resistance to the idea that the EPA had a specific duty to discharge in relation to climate change, beyond existing regulatory activities.
-The acknowledgement of this clear duty in the Draft Policy (and Draft
+The acknowledgement of this clear duty in the Draft Policy (and Draft Action Plan) represents a significant leap forward and is strongly supported.